xingchen0123/xingchen0123.github.io/index.md

 My experiences in Shanghai ignited my interest in Politics.
 My current research focuses on public opinion and political economy under authoritarianism, exploring how information, trauma, and psychosocial factors shape political trust and elite decision-making.
 I am particularly interested in how the collective unconscious of authoritarianism distorts rational perceptions of new information.

-My research has appeared or is forthcoming in ***Governance, Journal of Development Economics, World Development***, and other journals.
+My research has appeared or is forthcoming in ***World Development, Journal of Development Economics, Governance***, and other journals.

 ## Research Interests
 - Public Opinion, Political Psychology, Political Economy, Environmental Economics and Politics